-Soumoud ~ The Thread Back HomeData visualization, Infographic, Product Design
+Soumoud ~ The Thread Back HomeData visualization, Design for Social Justice, Product Design

 Soumoud is a brand of socially-engaged and data-driven wearable products evoking a factual, rights-based narrative of the Palestinian-Israeli issue.
 Soumoud was a design research project commissioned by VisualizingPalestine.
 Soumoud remains a prototype and was never actualized.